brainstormerjr/HelloWorldOS/README.md

 # Our Vision
 We see a world thrife with opportunities: an operating system capable of doing more than anyone could ever dream of with maximum efficiency.
 Computer storage will be irrelevant with the introduction of this new groundbreaking technology.

+Hello World OS is a completely open-source project.
+Soon, the Hello World OS community will march towards a brighter tomorrow.

+# Thank You For Your Interest In Hello World OS
+We are excited to have you on board.

+# Now place your hand on the sacred Hello World Repository and repeat after me:
+"I, (state your name), promise to never turn my back on this project and go work for those Windows and MacOS hippies."